Amirhossein77-98/Python-Morse-Translator/README.md

 - Validation: checks Morse strings for allowed characters (only `.`, `-`, ` `, `/`) and token length rules.
 - Interactive CLI: `main.py` provides a menu-driven interactive experience.
 - CLI flags: single-shot conversions from the command line.
+- Installable package: the project is packaged with an entry point (`morse`) so you can install with `pip install -e .` and use `morse` directly.
 - HTTP API: FastAPI app with versioned routes (prefixed with `/v1`).

 ---